 The Australian Government also pays an accommodation supplement for residents who are unable to contribute to the cost of their accommodation.
 So in this way anyone, no matter what their financial circumstance, can access the care we offer.

 2. Care costs

 The Commonwealth Government subsidises the cost of care.
 Residents are asked to contribute in the following two ways:

 All residents pay a Basic Daily Care Fee which goes towards care needs and living expenses such as meals, cleaning and laundry.
 The standard Basic Daily Care Fee is 85% of the single pension, or $49.42 per day.

 In addition, residents whose income and assets exceed thresholds set by the Australian Government

 will also be asked to pay a means-tested care fee which contributes to the cost of their clinical care.

 So what will the total cost be?

 Your specific care costs will depend on a number of factors, including your particular circumstances and care needs.
-If you would like to discuss these further, please contact our Client Services Officer on 1800 776 112.
+If you would like to discuss these further, please contact our Admissions Coordinator on 1800 776 112.

 To make things clearer, here are some examples of how accommodation and care costs might interact in individual cases.
 Please also have a read of our frequently asked questions.